With its central location and proximity to numerous attractions, Eureka is the ideal hub from which to branch out on your Redwood Coast adventures.

 The town was born and raised in the timber industry of the mid-1800s, some fishing on the side, and a well-earned reputation for being a bit wild.
 Eureka’s waterfront could give the Barbary Coast a run for its money, so much so that writer Jack London came here in search of authentic tough guys on which to base his characters.
 Today things are quieter, but Eureka retains many reminders of its bustling past.

-Historic Old Town Eureka: Located in C through M Streets between 1st & 7th.
+FEATURED ATTRACTIONS: Historic Old Town Eureka: Located in C through M Streets between 1st & 7th.
 Dine, shop and take in the sights of Eureka's historic section of town.
 Stroll the Boardwalk overlooking Humboldt Bay at the foot of F Street.

 Take an architectural tour of Eureka.
 Visit the neighborhoods south of 7th St, between California and I Street.
 Some of the styles you will see are: Queen Anne, Stick, Eastlake, Craftsman Bungalow and Colonial Revival.